2020–2021 U.S. troop withdrawal from Afghanistan: Domestic

-The Biden Administration faced further domestic criticism after Afghanistan fell to the Taliban following the Fall of Kabul in August 2021.
-President Biden's approval rating dropped to 41% and only 26% of Americans said they support Biden' s handling of the situation in Afghanistan.
-Some Republicans, including Senator Josh Hawley, Congresswoman Marsha Blackburn, and former Ambassador Nikki Haley, called on Biden to resign.
-Former American presidents George W. Bush, Barack Obama, and Donald Trump, each of whom had overseen significant developments in the War in Afghanistan, also faced criticism.
-In the UK, Foreign Secretary Dominic Raab faced calls to resign after it was revealed he had gone on holiday to Greece just prior to the fall and had refused attempts to contact him as developments occurred.

 Some white nationalists and related extremists celebrated the Taliban takeover and American withdrawal on social media.
 White nationalist Nick Fuentes posted on the Telegram messaging service, "The Taliban is a conservative, religious force, the US is godless and liberal.
 The defeat of the US government in Afghanistan is unequivocally a positive development."
 Some experts warned American extremists would use events in Afghanistan to push disinformation, organize and recruit.

-Stuart Scheller, a United States Marine Corps lieutenant colonel, was relieved of command after asking for his superiors to take responsibility for murdering innocents for profit and leaving his fellow troops and innocents behind in Afghanistan.
+Stuart Scheller Jr., a United States Marine Corps lieutenant colonel, was relieved of command after asking for his superiors to take responsibility for murdering innocents for profit and leaving his fellow troops and innocents behind in Afghanistan.
 He posted a video to Facebook demanding U.S. military leadership take responsibility after the 2021 Fall of Kabul, and was placed in the brig after refusing to take down his social media posts.
-His calls for accountability have been replayed by major TV hosts such as Tucker Carlson and CBS News.
+His calls for accountability were replayed by major TV hosts and outlets such as Tucker Carlson and CBS News.
 His imprisonment was reported by media including Fox News, The Independent, Daily Mail, and New York Post.
 Republican members of Congress called for his release from pretrial confinement.

-Scheller was released from confinement on October 5, 2021.
-On October 14, 2021, Lt.
-Col. Stuart Scheller Jr. pled guilty to all six misdemeanor-level charges.
-On October 15, 2021, Scheller was issued a letter of reprimand and a forfeiture of $5,000 of pay.
-The judge stated he did not condone Scheller's offenses, but noted Scheller's 17 year United States Marine Corps career as an officer with an outstanding record.
-ABC News reported Lt.
-Col. Stuart Scheller Jr. concerns reporting that around 50 U.S.-trained former Afghan Air Force helicopter pilots are still trapped and left behind in Afghanistan and pleading for the United States government to evacuate them from the country, where they fear they face execution if found by the Taliban.
+Scheller was released from confinement on 5 October 2021.

+On October 14, 2021, Scheller pleaded guilty to all six misdemeanor-level charges.
+On 15 October, he was issued a letter of reprimand and a forfeiture of $5,000 of pay.
+The judge stated he did not condone Scheller's offenses, but noted Scheller's 17-year United States Marine Corps career as an officer with an outstanding record.
+ABC News reported Scheller's concerns that around 50 U.S.-trained former Afghan Air Force helicopter pilots were still trapped and left behind in Afghanistan and pleading for the United States government to evacuate them from the country, where they fear they face execution if found by the Taliban.

+White House report and subsequent congressional actions

+On April 6, 2023, the Biden White House put out its report on the August 2021 withdrawal of U.S. forces from Afghanistan.
+The 12 page report was compiled by the National Security Council based on the after-action reviews conducted by the State Department and the Defense Department.

+On September 24, 2024, the House Foreign Affairs Committee voted to recommend U.S. Secretary of State Blinken be held in contempt of Congress for failing to comply with a subpoena seeking information about the 2021 U.S. withdrawal from Afghanistan.

+On September 25, 2024, the United States House of Representatives passed a resolution condemning the Biden-Harris Administration for the U.S. withdrawal from Afghanistan.
+The resolution passed 219 - 194, with 10 Democrats and all Republicans voting in favor.